ZDMS Strategic Review

 Main topics:

-1. Frequency of meetings and interactions with other zebrafish societies
+1. Global Zebrafish Research Community: Frequency of meetings and interactions with other zebrafish societies

-5. RIGS: Overall Aims for the RIGs and RIG leaders
+5. ZDMS RIGs: Overall Aims for the RIGs and RIG leaders

-6. Membership: How do we engage with members, how many are we aiming for, member benefits
+6. ZDMS Membership: How do we engage with members, how many are we aiming for, member benefits

-7. Governance: Frequency of Board meeting, engagement from Board, and governance structure
+7. ZDMS Governance: Frequency of Board meeting, engagement from Board, and governance structure

 3. The ZDMS DEI committee was established in 2021, and their activities and contacts are listed here.

-5. The re-organization of the RIGs was guided by the “Best Practice for RIGs”, an important document crafted by Genevieve Kendall and David Tobin, which is available here (link to the pdf document).
-This led to the creation of a RIG Committee for coordination of the RIG activities and interactions.
+5. The initial re-organization of the RIGs was guided by the “Best Practice for RIGs”, an important document crafted by Genevieve Kendall and David Tobin and subsequently updated by Chris Hall and Kimble Frazer, which is available here (link to the pdf document).
+This led to the creation of a RIG Coordination Committee to help unify the RIG activities and interactions.

 Structure of the Strategic Review: E. Patton, then M. Mione with inputs from J. Berman and the Executive Board.